adrian-7979/dash-cam/README.md

 * 5mm Stereo Jack Audio Aux cable - Used for connecting to vehicle speaker for alert sound.

-* Green LED - for indication of eye movement with Forward voltage < 3.3V.
+* Green and Red LED - for indication of eye movement with Forward voltage < 3.3V.

 * 150ohm resistor - Used for LED current limitation